Fleischers/TestAppsuperwebhat/README.md

-Simple chat implementation with REST
+Simple chat implementation with REST architecture and Websockets?